CD3/run-if/README.md

 (https://github.com/casey/just).
 For me, using `run-if` with `just` is simpler than `doit` and more powerful than using `checkexec` with `just`.

-Originally, `run-if` was written in Python but was then rewritten in Rust as way for me to learn Rust.
-The Python version works, although it does tend to run slow on large directory dependencies.
+Originally, `run-if` was written in Python but was then rewritten in Rust as a way for me to learn Rust.
+The Python version sill works, although it does tend to run slow on large directory dependencies.
 When I rewrote it in Rust, I expected it to run much faster, but it actually ended up running _slower_.
 The problem turned out to be the hash function implementation.
 Python's `hashlib` module uses openssl and the hash function I was using in Rust was written in Rust, which was slower.
 Switching to the `openssl` crate fixed the issue.